 Today, banks are going out of the way to adopt the latest technologies to enhance customer experience.
-Another marvellous example of digitalization is mobile banking where banking can be done on mobile phones.
+Another marvellous example of digitalisation is mobile banking where banking can be done on mobile phones.

 The feature allows you to literally use your bank account from your mobile phone.

-2016 is the year which will be always linked to demonetization for the withdrawal high amount denomination Rs.
+2016 is the year which will be always linked to demonetisation for the withdrawal high amount denomination Rs.
 500 and Rs.
 1000 of India’s currency in circulation on November 8.

-After Demonetization was announced, cashless payments in October 2016 increased 22%, when compared to October 2015, indicating that Indians have been progressively more accepting of different digital payments modes since 2015.
+After Demonetisation was announced, cashless payments in October 2016 increased 22%, when compared to October 2015, indicating that Indians have been progressively more accepting of different digital payments modes since 2015.

 Source: Monthly Bulletins for 2016, Reserve Bank of India.

 IMPS (immediate payment system) transactions increased 116% while IMPS transfers increased 150% over 12 months year ending October 2016.
 Couples of transactions using (PPIs) prepaid payment instruments that include mobile wallets just increased two times a year in the same period.

 In addition to the above, “make in India” drive has given an immense push to youngsters to start new startups and think of creative ideas to contribute to digitalisation of India.

 The government on its end is pushing and encouraging the Indian public to go cashless and reduce reliance on cash transactions.
 The purpose is to make us adopt digital payments.